Injured in a motorcycle accident? Was a loved one killed in a crash?

 While the car driver may be at fault, it’s ultimately the motorcycle rider who pays the price.
 Every year, thousands of motorcyclists and their passengers are killed or severely injured because the other driver wasn’t paying attention.
 Even at low speeds, a motorcycle accident can result in severe road rash and other serious injuries to the rider, who is exposed and unprotected.
 If the motorcycle is going at highway speeds, the crash is often fatal.

-At the law office of Westmoreland, Patterson, Moseley & Hinson, we’ve successfully represented motorcycle accident victims in personal injury and wrongful death claims for the last 50 years.
-Our Macon motorcycle accidents lawyers have the experience and resources needed to thoroughly investigate your injury claim, establish liability and pursue the maximum compensation to which you are entitled.If you’ve been seriously injured or disabled, or your loved one was killed in a fatal motorcycle accident, call 1-800-688-1651 or contact us online for legal help now.
+At the law firm of Westmoreland, Patterson, Moseley & Hinson, we’ve successfully represented motorcycle accident victims in personal injury and wrongful death claims for the last 50 years.
+Our Macon motorcycle accidents lawyers have the experience and resources needed to thoroughly investigate your injury claim, establish liability and pursue the maximum compensation to which you are entitled.If you’ve been seriously injured or disabled, or your loved one was killed in a fatal motorcycle crash, call 1-800-688-1651 or contact us online for legal help now.

 Motorcycle accident & injury statistics